Noah Vonleh

-Noah Vonleh (/ˈvɒnleɪ/ VON-lay; born August 24, 1995) is an American professional basketball player for Zenit of the VTB United League.
+Noah Vonleh (/ˈvɒnleɪ/ VON-lay; born August 24, 1995) is an American professional basketball player who last played for Zenit Saint Petersburg of the VTB United League.
 He played college basketball for the Indiana Hoosiers.

 High school career

 Vonleh attended Haverhill High School in Haverhill, Massachusetts, before transferring to New Hampton School in New Hampton, New Hampshire, in 2011.
 He reclassified and repeated his sophomore year at New Hampton.
 In 2011–12, Vonleh averaged 16 points and nine rebounds per game.
 Prior to the 2012–13 season, he reclassified back to the class of 2013.
 As a senior, he averaged 17 points, 12 rebounds and four assists per game, going on to earn McDonald's All-American honors.

 On November 10, 2012, Vonleh signed a letter of intent to play for Indiana University, turning down offers from Kansas, North Carolina, UCLA, and Ohio State, among others.
 Upon committing to Indiana he said, "Their academics are good, they're the No. 1 team in the country and they've got another great class coming in next year."